vim-advent-calendar/vimways.org/content/2018/tejr-runtime-hackery.md

 ### Autoloading encapsulation

-For our example, you might be wondering why we only have to rename the last two functions.
-The reason is that the script-local variable `s:pattern` and the script-local functions `s:Format()` and `s:Bar()` are loaded as part of that file, even though they weren’t explicitly autoloaded themselves.
-They are thereby pulled in *indirectly* by the `perl#version#bump#BumpMinor()` and `perl#version#bump#BumpMajor()` functions’ autoload processes, and remain visible in the same scope.
+You might be wondering why we only have to rename the last two functions in our example.
+How can this still work if the `s:pattern` variable and the `s:Format()` and `s:Bump()` functions are still using the `s:` prefix for script-local scope?

+The reason this works is that their definitions are still loaded as part of the autoloaded file, even though they weren’t explicitly referenced or called themselves.
+They are thereby pulled in *indirectly* by the `perl#version#bump#BumpMinor()` and `perl#version#bump#BumpMajor()` functions’ autoload processes, and remain visible to those functions in the same script-level scope.
 Because they’re only used internally by our mapped functions, and don’t need to be callable from outside the script, there’s no need to rename them, and we still get the benefit of deferring their loading.

+In object-oriented terms, you can therefore think of the autoloaded functions as the **interface** to the plugin, and any script-local variables or functions that they use as the plugin’s **implementation**.

-### Reducing a plugin to just two lines
+### Reducing a plugin to just a few lines

-With this done, we can alter the `<Plug>` mappings with the new function names as the *only* content in a `perl` filetype plugin, perhaps `~/.vim/after/ftplugin/perl/version_bump.vim`, and we’re done; the filetype plugin now loads only two commands, and (of course) only when a `perl` buffer is loaded.
+With the above restructuring done, we can adjust the `<Plug>` mappings to use the new function names.
+This filetype plugin now loads only two commands when the buffer’s `'filetype'` is set to `perl`; here it is in its entirety:

     nnoremap <buffer> <Plug>(PerlBumpMinor)
           \ :<C-U>call perl#version#bump#BumpMinor()<CR>